 We compete in the global bedding industry, where we are the only truly global participant.
 The bedding industry is comprised of mattresses and foundations, pillows and accessories.
 The mattress market category is comprised of traditional innerspring mattresses and non-innerspring mattresses, which includes visco-elastic and foam mattresses, innerspring/foam hybrid mattresses, airbeds and latex mattresses.
-The foundation category is comprised of traditional foam and feather pillows, as well as pillows made of visco-elastic, latex, foam, sponge, rubber and down.
+The foundation category is comprised of traditional foundations and adjustable foundations.
+Additionally, the pillow market is comprised of traditional foam and feather pillows, as well as pillows made of visco-elastic, latex, foam, sponge, rubber and down.
 The primary distribution channels for mattresses and foundations are retail furniture and bedding stores, department stores and warehouse clubs.